 Bobbi Jane Tucker (Photo Adventure 2010 ) www.WayOutWestPhotos.com

-My secret back way to Tucson from Prescott goes across Vulture Mine Road.
-So I have passed Vulture Mine several times always saying I must stop in.
+My secret back way to Tucson from Prescott goes across Vulture Mine Road, outside of Wickenburg.
+So I have passed Vulture Mine several times, always saying I must stop in.
 After talking to another photographer who has been there numerous times returning with stunning photos, I jumped in the car and went!

-My favorite web source wikipedia.org gives a summary of this ghost town.
-Vulture Mine was a gold mine and settlement in Maricopa County, Arizona, United States.
+Wikipedia.org gives a summary of this ghost town.
+Vulture Mine was a gold mine and settlement in Maricopa County, Arizona.
 The mine began in 1863 and became the most productive gold mine in Arizona history.
 From 1863 to 1942, the mine produced 340,000 ounces of gold and 260,000 ounces of silver.
 Historically, the mine attracted more than 5,000 people to the area, and is credited with founding the town of Wickenburg, Arizona.

 My friend, Greg, and I went in mid-December.
 The day was perfect reaching 77 degrees!
 When we pulled into the parking lot we were greeted by the official host, a cat!
 She jumped right in my car looking to see what kind of handouts there were.
 Of course she got a french fry!
 (The last stop before Vulture Mine is a Jack-in-Box & gas station!)
 I have never seen such a friendly cat and she kept hopping back in the car as Greg & I unloaded our camera equipment.
 Finally she lead us into the “Vulture Post” where you sign up for your self guided tour.
 Ten-dollars each and a laminated map got us started on our adventure.